 When Bleasdale’s Monocled Mutineer finally premiered on August 31st that same Summer, the common man was poaching a fanfare that came some seventy years too late.
 As always, Private Percy Toplis just happened to be in the right place at the right time to lap up the credit.
 Like a ghost he came back to haunt the tight-lipped Tory Establishment and jam the circuit of England’s all too debilitating class-system at a time when us rough, unruly Northerners had willed it the most.

 What was that line in the play by Brecht?
 Unhappy is the land that breeds no hero?

 No. Unhappy is the land that needs a hero.

-Technically this is not a bothy, which is just as well really, as Toplis, on the evidence currently available at least, is not a hero, and there is little to suggest he even took part in the mutiny that handed him such fame and notoriety at the eleventh-hour.
+Technically this is not a bothy, which is just as well really, as Toplis, on the evidence currently available at least, is not a hero, and there is no firm evidence to suggest he even took part in the mutiny that handed him such fame and notoriety at the eleventh-hour.
 This particular boy from the blackstuff arrived on the colliery surface with a coal tub that wasn’t his own; a cuckoo in a nest of hornets.